 2018 – Corey Chalupka – History Student – Corey put together a plan to initiate a Campus Inklings group.
 Corey has organized a weekly pub gathering where topics related to the Inklings of Oxford (JRR Tolkien, CS Lewis, Charles Williams and friends) were discussed.
 He also organized movie nights related to the Inklings as opportunities for fellowship and Christian friendship.

-Applicants must submit an application form (below) and a CV or resume.
+Applicants must submit an application form (above) and a CV or resume.
 The application is meant to guide your vision and help you consider the possibilities of engagement, but proposals may go beyond the scope of outlined questions and we welcome your creativity.
-The grant money is an investment in the time you put into your ideas, whether you choose to allocate some of these funds towards your project is up to you.
-However, if the proposal is in line with the vision and goals of the OCRCC it may also be that further programming financing may be allocated to the proposal and you are encouraged to propose how funding might enhance your ideas.
+The grant money is an investment in students, their efforts and ideas and not necessarily expected to fund the project itself (though an applicant may choose to do so).
+The OCRCC may provide additional funds for the proposed projects based on how the project may benefit the witness of Christ within a university setting.

-To be eligible for the 2019-2020 grant, a student must have completed at least one year of studies and continue to be enrolled at the University of Ottawa or Carleton University (undergraduate or graduate studies).
-Students must be willing to serve under the mentorship of the OCRCC Campus Chaplain who will hold them accountable to their goals.
+To be eligible for the 2020-2021 grant, a student must have completed at least one year of studies and continue to be enrolled at the University of Ottawa or Carleton University (undergraduate or graduate studies).
+The successful applicant(s) will be expected to read 1-2 books with a Campus Minister/Chaplain that will deepen their understanding of Christianity in relation to their proposal.
 The successful recipient will also be expected to write a 500-1000 word reflection at the end of the year that evaluates their learning and the experience of executing a vision.

-All proposals should also include a CV or resume and priority given to submissions made no later than midnight, March 15, 2019.
+All proposals should also include a CV or resume.
 Proposals can be submitted to Chaplain Sid Ypma at firstname.lastname@example.org.
 Depending on the number and quality of proposals, you may be asked to have an interview with the evaluation team.